 Each year, Brandeis admits 20 students to the Myra Kraft TYP.
 Each applicant must be projected to complete high school or its equivalent (e.g., earning a GED) prior to the start of their matriculation at Brandeis.

 Each applicant must submit the following materials by the posted deadline:

-- Completed Common Application including the Brandeis Member Page (be sure to check the TYP box).
+- Brandeis undergraduate application (be sure to check the TYP box).

 - Official copy of all high school transcripts and/or GED certificate.

 - Official transcript(s) for any course(s) taken at the post-secondary school level.

 - Three letters of recommendation, preferably from teachers, mentors, employers, etc.

 - A 400-word essay about what makes you a good candidate for the Myra Kraft TYP (in place of the personal statement).

 - A copy of your U.S. Permanent Resident Visa (Green Card) if not a U.S. citizen.